Chart Color Schemes

 Quirindi is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Quirindi, as per the latest Census, consisted of 93.9% houses and 6.2% other dwellings.
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Quirindi was at 42.9%, with mortgaged dwellings at 27.7% and rented ones at 29.4%.
-The median monthly mortgage repayment was $1,127, below Non-Metro NSW's average of $1,733.
-The median weekly rent in Quirindi was $250, compared to Non-Metro NSW's $330.
+Quirindi's dwelling structure, as recorded in the latest Census, consisted of 93.9% houses and 6.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
+Home ownership in Quirindi stood at 42.9%, with mortgaged dwellings at 27.7% and rented ones at 29.4%.
+The median monthly mortgage repayment was $1,127, lower than Regional NSW's average of $1,733.
+The median weekly rent in Quirindi was recorded at $250, compared to Regional NSW's $330.
 Nationally, Quirindi's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing